Chia1995/ccl4/Assets/Documents/Report.md

 ## Major Challenges and Solutions

-*(List and explain the major challenges.
-Did you solve it?
-How?
-Please explain in detail.)*

 1. **Baking Textures in Blender**
    One of the biggest challenges we faced was baking textures in Blender.
 We weren’t able to get the desired results on our own, which affected the visual quality of our models.
 With the help of Hannes, we were able to understand the process and fix the issue.
 This allowed us to correctly apply textures and improve the overall appearance of our assets in Unity.